3. Ridge Regularization#

 !!!tip Big Idea: Change our quality metric to increase the cost of a model when its coefficients are getting large

-Before, we trained our regression model by finding the parameters that minimized some loss function \(L(w)\) (e..g, \(MSE(w)\)).
-The idea here was by minimizing the error on our training set, we were hopefully find the “best” model.
+Before, we trained our regression model by finding the parameters that minimized some loss function

 But as we’ve discussed, training error is not the only thing to care about.
 So, we could imagine modifying our quality metric to not just care about error, but to also factor in other notions such as the magnitude of the coefficients.
-Let’s assume we have some function \(R(w)\) to describe the magnitude of our coefficients (more on what this function will be in a bit).
-We can then modify our quality metric to balance these two functions.
-The \(\lambda\) value is there to act as a weighting between these two notions of cost (error and magnitude); more on how to choose \(\lambda\) later.
+Let’s assume we have some function

-The main idea here now is when we are optimizing for coefficients, it’s not just the lowest error coefficients, but the ones that minimize some combination of error and cost from having high magnitude. \(\lambda\) is a weighting parameter between these two cost functions.
-When \(\lambda\) is small, we care more about the error term \(L(w)\) in our optimization.
-When \(\lambda\) is large, we care more about the magnitude term \(R(w)\) in our optimization. \(\lambda\) is called a regularization hyperparameter.
+The main idea here now is when we are optimizing for coefficients, it’s not just the lowest error coefficients, but the ones that minimize some combination of error and cost from having high magnitude.

-3.3. \(R(w)\) Measuring Magnitude#
+3.3.
+Measuring Magnitude#

 Just like almost everything else we will see in this book on machine learning, how we define the magnitude of our models coefficients is yet another modeling choice.
 Choosing a different measurement of magnitude will result in different properties of which learned predictor will be considered the “best”3.